brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 8 bht.md

 2. "Their reward is laid up with God for services which appear to be ill bestowed on unfeeling men."
 3. "No distinction is made between a slave and a free man.
 The world is wont to set little value on the labors of slaves; but God esteems them as highly as the duties of kings."

+### Philip Schaff:
+1. "That each one, if he doeth any good thing, shall he receive again from the Lord."
+2. "'This he shall then receive in its value as then estimated changed, so to speak, in the currency of that new and final state'" (Alford).
+3. "To apply this merely to two classes of servants weakens the force of the verse as a whole."

 ### Archibald T. Robertson:
 1. "Each one if he do anything good."
 2. "It is a reward for good, not a penalty for wrong."